-In a trapezoid, the two angles that are on the same leg (one on the top base, one on the bottom base) are called ‘adjacent angles’.
-They are supplementary, meaning their measures sum up to 180°, as we will show.
+In a trapezoid, the two angles that are on the same leg (one on the top base, one on the bottom base) are called 'adjacent angles'.
+These adjacent angles are supplementary, which means their measures sum up to 180°, as we will now show.

 In a trapezoid ABCD, prove that the adjacent angles are supplementary.

 We need to show that m∠BAD + m∠CDA = 180°, and that m∠ABC + m∠DCB = 180°.

 We have a trapezoid without any special features (that is, it is not an isosceles trapezoid and not a right trapezoid).
 So, all we know about this trapezoid is that the two bases are parallel.
 This is what we will need to use in our proof.

 If this looks familiar, it is because we have already proven it for the general case of two parallel lines intersected by transversal line - here in the consecutive interior angles theorem.